 As a consultant, I’ve worked with more people, at more companies, than most.
 One thing I’ve found true time and again is that the people who seem to know everything, who seem most intimidating, don’t have any special, innate ability.
 They may have more experience than you, or know something you don’t, but that doesn’t make them better than you.
 If you walk into a room like you deserve to be there, people will treat you like you do.
 When you interview for a job, interview like someone who knows they can do that job.
 Be confident in your capabilities, because you worked hard to build them.

-The School of Engineering is #PNWEngineeringProud of Dr. Andrew Jackura.
-He is a 2011 BSME grad, 2013 BS in Physics grad, and a postdoctoral research scientist.
+The School of Engineering is #PNWEngineeringProud of Val Kesler.
+She is a 2012 BS in Mechanical Engineering graduate and a product manager at Dwyer Instruments.